Sisters of the Infant Jesus: Malaysia

 Note that mission schools were nationalised by the government during the 1980s and are no longer directly under their respective religious institutions.
-The IJ schools are no longer run by nuns but still retain the historic crest and motto, albeit translated in Malay.
+The IJ schools are no longer run by nuns but still retain the historic crest and motto, albeit translated in Malay and the cross replaced with a five-pointed star.
 A rare few may still have a nun working in a chaplaincy or pastoral capacity.